nicktoscano/tutorials/Data Management for Critical Infrastructure Analysis.md

 ### Conclusion:
 I hope this brief example is helpful.
 I have skipped over many things to make this a short article.
 I want to wrap back to the beginning and stress that good data management is critical for large data projects.
 In this example, I showed how infrastructure data could be stored in an autonomous database and then visualized for spatial analysis.

+You can find the presentation for this here: <a href="https://github.com/nicktoscano/presentations/blob/main/proximity_using_spatial_studio_ci.pdf">Github</a>